seekme94/influence-mining/README.md

 influence (edgesFile, budget, steps, model, p)
 ```
 This is a wrapper function to call influence_LT and influence_IC functions
-- edgesFile: complete path to the dataset file, which MUST be in form of white-space separated edge list, representing a network
-- budget: the percentage of total nodes from the network that should be initially activated in order to start the diffusion process.
-Default value is 5%
-- steps: the time steps for which, the diffusion process should run.
+- graph: is the graph object
+- budget: defines what percentage of most influential nodes out of all nodes is required as output.
 Default value is 1
+- steps: is the time steps for which, the diffusion process should run.
+If exhaustive run is required, provide a high value (like 100).
+Default value is 1
-- model: the influence model to run the dataset on.
-Value MUST either be "LT" or "IC".
-Default value is "LT"
+- model: is influence model to run the dataset on.
+Value MUST either be "LT" or "IC"
+- maximize: should be TRUE if influential nodes are to be derived using Greedy algorithm
-seed_method: the selection method for seed (initial nodes).
+- seed_method: is the selection method for seed (initial nodes).
 Value can be "random", "degree", "closeness", "betweenness", "coreness" or "eigenvector".
 Default value is "random"
-- p: the probability of activation of a neighbour node.
-This is applicable only to IC model.
+- prob: is the probability of activation of a neighbour node.
+This is applicable only to IC model currently.
 Default value is 0.5

 > Output: summary of influence process, including no. of nodes, edges, seed set size, nodes influenced and time taken